 Did you know that rabies has been on the rise again in many places?
 Just the word “rabies” can conjure up some frightening images in the mind’s eye.
 Even worse, rabies is a zoonotic disease.
 This means it can be transmitted from animals to humans, a feature that makes it particularly dangerous.
+While rabies is a serious concern, it’s not the only infectious disease pet owners should be aware of.
+For information on another important canine health issue, check out our article on Canine Influenza Virus.
 Rabies was all but eliminated in the United States and many other parts of the world, thanks to modern vaccinations and wild animal control measures.
 However, it does resurface from time to time.
 You’ll need to take the proper precautions to make sure your pet stays safe.
 Here’s how:

 Your pet’s core vaccination group will typically include the rabies vaccine.
 This is your pet’s first line of defense against the rabies virus.
 Puppies and kittens can receive the rabies vaccination as part of their initial vaccines.
 However, your pet will need follow-up booster shots.
+To ensure your pet stays up-to-date on all necessary vaccinations, including rabies, visit our Veterinary Wellness & Pet Vaccinations service page for more information.
 Ask your vet for more information.

 If your pet is in need of the rabies vaccination, or if you’re not sure if your four-legged buddy has already received this vaccine or not, call your vet’s office for help.